Work It (film)

 Work It is a 2020 American dance comedy film directed by Laura Terruso and written by Alison Peck.
-Produced by Alicia Keys, Leslie Morgenstein and Elysa Koplovitz Dutton, the film stars Sabrina Carpenter, Liza Koshy, Keiynan Lonsdale, Michelle Buteau and Jordan Fisher as high school students of different backgrounds, and follows their journey to win the titular Work It dance competition.
+Produced by Alicia Keys, Leslie Morgenstein and Elysa Koplovitz Dutton, the film stars Sabrina Carpenter, Liza Koshy, Keiynan Lonsdale, Michelle Buteau and Jordan Fisher.

+About a group of high school students of different backgrounds, the film follows their journey to win the titular Work It dance competition.

 The film was released on Netflix on August 7, 2020.